camerond/camerondaigle/posts/three-types-of-meetings.md

 and followed up on.
-But once you start _deciding_ things – whether you're moving a mockup around, just tweaking a document, or responding to your reports by re-justifying why an organizational change is already set in stone, you're making decisions on the fly at the expense of validating the feedback you're recieving.
-You've now **devolved** your feedback meeting into a **Surprise Ad-hoc Decision Meeting.** This devolution is often unintentional and tends to be exacerbated by an _unrecognized power dynamic_.
+But once you start _deciding_ things – whether you're moving a mockup around, just tweaking a document, or responding to your reports by re-justifying why an organizational change is already set in stone, you're making decisions on the fly, potentially at the expense of validating other feedback you're recieving.
+You've now likely **devolved** your feedback meeting into a **Surprise Ad-hoc Decision Meeting.** This devolution is often unintentional and tends to be exacerbated by an _unrecognized power dynamic_.

-(I have a feeling this section alone might need its own article.)
+Note that, like any <a href="https://cuberule.com/" target="_blank">cleverly reductive taxonomical system</a>, these aren't dogmatic guides.
+It's not Against The Rules to make decisions in a feedback meeting; if you're showing work to your boss, they may provide on-the-spot _direction_ about where to go next.
+That kind of decision _can_ be clarifying and empowering!
+It's just incredibly important that they and you are both clear that they're providing a decision in that moment.
+If you're moving outside the realm of _feedback_ and into the realm of a _decision_, everyone involved needs to know that shift is taking place.

 Okay, it's time for our last (and rarest) meeting type.